stfc/PSyclone/doc/system_specific_setup.rst

 Install texlive for the PSyclone pdf documentation.

 .. warning:
-    These installs are large (over 1600 packages).
+    These installs are large (over 1600 packages, approximately 1.6GB).
     It may be possible to install a subset of texlive-latex-extra but the authors do not know what this subset is.

 ::

    > sudo zypper install texlive
+   > sudo zypper install texlive-fncychap
+   > sudo zypper install texlive-wrapfig
+   > sudo zypper install texlive-upquote
+   > sudo zypper install texlive-capt-of
+   > sudo zypper install texlive-needspace

 You can now build the pdf documentation
 ::